nuxeo-sandbox/nuxeo-templaterendering-utils/README.md

 ## Installation Warning
 Important: nuxeo-template-rendering plugin must be installed, it does not come as a dependency.
 This is because the same plugin can be used with both LTS2021 and LTS2023, and we want to avoid deploying the wrong version.
 So, you must make sur nuxeo-templare-rendering is deployed.

-If nuxeo-template-rendering is not installed, you server will not start:
+If nuxeo-template-rendering is not installed, your server will not start:

 ```
 ======================================================================